kambei/body-tracker/README.md

 - CameraEnumerator: scans indices and returns a list of working camera ids.
 - VideoProcessor (thread): grabs frames via OpenCV; uses MediaPipe if available, otherwise uses Ultralytics YOLO Pose if available; emits frames to the UI as base64 PNGs.
 - App (tk.Tk): builds the UI, manages start/stop, updates status, and displays frames.

+## Calories overlay and Settings
+- The app estimates calories as: MET × weight_kg × (active_seconds / 3600).
+Active seconds increase when movement is detected.
+- A calories overlay (elapsed time and kcal) is drawn on top of the video and is saved into the recorded file.
+- Use the Settings menu to configure:
+  - Weight (kg)
+  - Activity MET
+  - Toggle whether to overlay calories on the video

+Note: For advanced users, environment variables still work and can be set before launching the app.

 ## Troubleshooting
 - OpenCV not found or not working: